 “A generation of Christians reared among push buttons and automatic machines is impatient of slower and less direct methods of reaching their goals.
 We have been trying to apply machine-age methods to our relations with God.
 We read our chapter, have our short devotions, and rush away, hoping to make up for our deep inward bankruptcy by attending another gospel meeting or listening to another thrilling story told by a religious adventurer lately returned from afar.
 The tragic results of this spirit are all about us.
 Shallow lives, hollow religious philosophies, the preponderance of the element of fun in gospel meetings, the glorification of men, trust in religious externalities, quasi-religious fellowships, salesmanship methods, the mistaking of dynamic personality for the power of the Spirit; these and such as these are the symptoms of an evil disease, a deep and serious malady of the soul.”

 Is what Tozer says true for us today?
-If it was true when he wrote it, at least 50 years ago is it worse today?
+If it was true when he wrote it, more than 55 years ago, is it worse today?

-Do you sometimes feel this malady, this sickness or is it just me?
+Do you feel this malady, this sickness – or is it just me?